eventpop/oss-js/packages/callmeback/README.md

 - The URL is fixed.
 On some services this must be preconfigured (e.g. [Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.subscribe.html)), while on other services it can be configured directly on the adapter (e.g. [Google Cloud Tasks](https://cloud.google.com/tasks/docs/creating-http-target-tasks)).
 - Retry logic depends on the service.
 Amazon SNS has a [default retry policy](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.retry.html) but [it can be configured](https://docs.aws.amazon.com/sns/latest/dg/sns-message-delivery-retries.html#creating-delivery-policy) on a topic or subscription.
 On Google Cloud Tasks, a [RetryConfig](https://cloud.google.com/tasks/docs/reference/rest/v2/projects.locations.queues#RetryConfig) can be [configured](https://cloud.google.com/tasks/docs/configuring-queues#retry) on a queue.
 - Rate limiting (throttling) depends on the service.
 Amazon SNS lets you [configure a throttle policy](https://docs.aws.amazon.com/sns/latest/dg/sns-message-delivery-retries.html#creating-delivery-policy) at the topic or subscription level.
 Google Cloud Tasks lets you [configure](https://cloud.google.com/tasks/docs/configuring-queues#retry) [RateLimits](https://cloud.google.com/tasks/docs/reference/rest/v2/projects.locations.queues#ratelimits) on a queue.
+- It is your service’s responsibility to verify the authenticity of incoming requests.
+An easy way is to embed some secret key when invoking `callMeBack()` and verify that the secret key is present on the way back.
+Or use some kind of signature or JWT.
+- Due to retrying, your service may receive duplicate requests.
+It is your responsibility to make sure that your background job can be properly retried (e.g. by deduplicating requests or making sure actions are idempotent or conflict-free).

 ## Configuring queues and running tests